 - More modern: Reflects 13 years and 4 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 750D is the clear winner of the contest (16 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 750D is the clear winner of the contest (16 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1D and the 750D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.